 You can customise your search in a number of different ways, combining search options to focus your efforts on one factor or a number of areas.
 You can search by condition, location, price, length – even the types of facilities you would like your caravan to have.
 And of course, you can shop for second-hand caravans by brand.
 You’ll find well known Australian and international caravan brands such as Jayco, Jurgens, Windsor, Avan, and Coromal available from registered dealers and private sellers around Australia.

-Expert Advice: Know and understand the towing weights listed on the towbar or owner’s manual of your vehicle.
-You can then shop for a van within the weight range of your vehicle, within your budget, and to suit your lifestyle…Research is key, make sure you are fully aware of what’s available on the marketplace that fits your budget – Chris Hooper, Jayco Regional Sales Manager
+Know and understand the towing weights listed on the towbar or owner’s manual of your vehicle.
+You can then shop for a van within the weight range of your vehicle, within your budget, and to suit your lifestyle…Research is key, make sure you are fully aware of what’s available in the marketplace that fits your budget – Chris Hooper, Jayco Regional Sales Manager

 Visiting your future caravan in person